Instructions for registering a service in the RING

-Before registering a new service, please check if the service has already been registered HERE.
+Before registering a new dataset / data service, please check if the service has already been registered HERE.

 For full detailed instructions on how to register a service / dataset, download the RING Handbook at the bottom of this page.

 What to register in the RING

 You can register any "data service" in the RING.
 "Data service" is a generic term for any type of information service on the web, from a simple website to a search engine to an application programmable interface to a data dump

-A more technical definition of what is considered "information service" in the RING is: any platform that provides information services from one server instance (website, mail server, web services, XML archive...) to any client (browsers, email clients, news readers...).
+A more technical definition of what is considered "data service" in the RING is: any platform that provides information services from one server instance (website, mail server, web services, XML archive...) to any client (browsers, email clients, news readers...).